sgaliamov/il-lighten-comparer/roadmap.md

 - [x] reuse local variables for same types
 - [ ] caching for assembly
+- [ ] cache instances by type and configuration
 - [ ] support internal classes to compare
 - [ ] use short versions of opt codes when possible
 - [ ] use call instead callvirt when possible